srazzano/Waterfox_Addons/README.md

-# Add-on for Waterfox Browser
+# Add-ons for Waterfox Browser